 - If a trader does not comply with firm commitments contained in the codes of conduct by which the trader has undertaken to be bound.

 A commercial practice shall be regarded as misleading if the information needed by the average consumer to make an informed decision to purchase a product or service is left out, causing the average consumer to make a decision that he would not have otherwise taken.
 If the trader hides the information or provides it in an unclear unintelligible, ambiguous or untimely manner, also amounts to misleading.

 The law also states which misleading commercial practices are unfair and prohibited in all circumstances:

 - Falsely claiming to be a signatory to a code of conduct;

-- Bait advertising – that is, inviting customers to purchase products at a specified price without indicating whether he is actually in a position to deliver such goods, or if the trader shows a faulty sample of a product, intending to promote a different product ;
+- Bait advertising – that is, inviting customers to purchase products at a specified price without indicating whether they can deliver such goods, or if the trader shows a faulty sample of a product, intending to promote a different product;

-- falsely claiming that a product is able to cure illnesses;
+- Falsely claiming that a product can cure illnesses;

-- Describing a product as being “free”, if the consumer has to pay anything other than the unavoidable cost of replying to the trader and collecting or paying for delivery of the item;
+- Describing a product as being “free”, the consumer must pay anything other than the unavoidable cost of replying to the trader and collecting or paying for delivery of the item;

 - Stating or creating the impression that a product can legally be sold when this is not the case;